The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 ## <!--2.4--> Windows Bugs

-Windows had a bug on the taskbar, and no Blue Screen came.
+Windows had a bug on the taskbar text & icons, and no Blue Screen came.
 I think that was good though.

 # <!--3.--> Warning

-If you get too much errors on screen you'll get a Blue Screen which warns you that `Windows has been shut down to prevent damage from your computer`.
+If you get too much errors onscreen you'll get a Blue Screen `(sometimes you get a sudden hanging 8-bit beep)` which warns you that `Windows has been shut down to prevent damage from your computer`.

 ## <!--3.1--> Help is on the way!